Battery | History and Working Principle of Batteries

 We are often confused about the terms battery cell and battery.
-We generally to refer a battery as a single electrochemical cell.
+We generally refer a battery as a single electro-chemical cell.
 But literally, battery does not mean that.
-Battery means a number of electrochemical cells connected together to meet a certain voltage and electric current level.
-Although there may a single cell battery, literally, battery and cell are different.
+Battery means a number of electro-chemical cells connected together to meet a certain voltage and current level.
+Although there may be a single cell battery, literally, battery and cell are different.

 In 1839, the fuel cell was designed by Sir William Robert Grove, a discoverer and man of science.
 He mixed hydrogen and oxygen within an electrolyte solution, and created electricity and water.
 The fuel cell did not deliver enough electricity, but it is helpful.

-Bunsen (1842) and Grove (1839) created enhancements to batteries that used liquid electrodes to supply electricity.
+Bunsen (1842) and Grove (1839) created enhancements to battery that used liquid electrodes to supply electricity.

 Step by Step Development in History of Batteries

 |Gaston Plante||France||1859||Lead Acid Battery|